Neuromorphic Computing for Content-based Image Retrieval: Results

-The neural network inference latency (forward-pass runtime) comparison between the selected SNN and its ANN counterpart is shown in Table \ref{runtime_comparison}.
-Note that Loihi chip does not support batch sizes larger than one.
-We can see that when batch size equals one, the SNN on Loihi using 16 time steps has approximately 13.8x/11.3x larger runtime than the ANN on Xeon/i7 CPU and 2.3x/2.4x than the ANN on V100/T4 GPU.
-The difference is even bigger if we use larger batch size on CPU or GPU.
-It is obvious that SNN on Loihi does not have an advantage on inference latency in this case as large batch size is not supported and SNN's time step property makes it naturally take more execution time.
-Reducing the runtime is a direction where we look forward the neuromorphic hardware to improve on and enable SNNs to be executed in batches with smaller runtime.
+The neural network inference latency (forward-pass runtime per example) comparison between the selected SNN and its ANN counterpart is shown in Table \ref{runtime_comparison}.
+Note that the Loihi could not support batch sizes larger than one at the time of the experiments.
+We can see that when the batch size equals one, the SNN on Loihi using 16 time steps has approximately 13.8x/11.3x longer runtime than the ANNs on Xeon/i7 CPUs, 3.8x longer than the ANN on ARM CPU, and 2.3x/2.5x longer than the ANNs on V100/T4 GPUs.
+The difference is even more dramatic if we use larger batch sizes for inference on the CPUs or GPUs.
+It is obvious that the SNNs on Loihi chip do not have an advantage in terms of the inference latencies.
+Several time steps that take an SNN to converge to its results leads to long execution times.
+Reducing the runtime is a direction where we look forward the neuromorphic hardware to improve upon.

-The power comparison between the selected SNN and its ANN counterpart is shown in Table \ref{power_comparison}.
-With batch size set to one, the SNN with 16 time steps uses 217.0x/24.0x less power than the ANN on Xeon/i7 CPU and 40.8x/31.3x than the ANN on V100/T4 GPU.
-This is where neuromorphic hardware starts to shine as it consumes way less power than conventional hardware.
-Utilizing the spiking sparsity of SNN appropriately, we believe the neuromorphic hardware can further reduce its power consumption.
-Another thing that we can observe from Table \ref{power_comparison} is that static (ideal) power dominates the power consumption of Loihi chips.
-We think if the architecture is sparsely activated, static power should be much less than the dynamic power such that the neuromorphic hardware consumes little power while idle.
+The comparison of the average power consumptions between the SNNs and the ANNs is shown in Table \ref{power_comparison}.
+With the batch size set to one, the SNN with 16 time steps uses 217.0x/24.0x less power than the ANNs on Xeon/i7 CPUs, 9.3x less than the ANN on ARM CPU, and 40.8x/31.3x less than the ANNs on V100/T4 GPU.
+This is where neuromorphic hardware starts to shine as it consumes way less power than the conventional hardware.
+Utilizing the temporal sparsity of SNN appropriately, we believe the neuromorphic hardware can further reduce its power consumption.
+Another thing that we can observe from Table \ref{power_comparison} is that the static (idle) power dominates the power consumption of the Loihi chip.

+We measured the total energy used per inference (forward pass) reported in Table \ref{energy_comparison}.
+These results can also be estimated by combining the results of Table \ref{runtime_comparison} and Table \ref{power_comparison}.
+As summarized in Table \ref{energy_comparison}, with the batch size set to one, the energy consumption of SNN with 16 time steps is 15.6x/3.2x less than the ANNs on Xeon/i7 CPUs, 2.5x less than the ANN on ARM CPU, and 17.5x/12.5x less than the ANNs on V100/T4 GPUs per inference.
+This proves the benefits of the neuromorphic hardware in the low energy-budget applications of machine learning, particularly lightweight image search engines and visual recommender systems.
+It is apparent that when large batch sizes are used, CPUs and GPUs consume less energy per example.
+However, there are many use cases where inference is executed in small batches, and they are the targets for neuromorphic hardware in the current stage.